DexxterGWM/Script-01.USBDrop/README.md

 # About the [USBDrop](./Script/main.py)

-This is a simple script, intended for simple usage and output
+This is a simple script, intended for simple usage and output.

 ### ** Execute the script in `administrator mode`!